Pylons/pyramid/docs/quick_tutorial/databases.rst

 The ``pyramid_tm`` package provides a "tween" that is configured in the ``development.ini`` configuration file.
 That installs it.
-We then need a package that makes SQLAlchemy and thus the RDBMS transaction manager integrate with the Pyramid transaction manager.
+We then need a package that makes SQLAlchemy, and thus the RDBMS transaction manager, integrate with the Pyramid transaction manager.
 That's what ``zope.sqlalchemy`` does.